 Travellers should keep their bags and belongings close to their bodies, and avoid travelling too far from their lodging at night.

-What Should I Take To Benin?
+What Should I Take to Benin?

 Here are some essential items to consider for your trip to Benin: